hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 ![businessmanagervoice](assets/bm_voice.png)

-Once this is configured, you should be able to see the voice recorder icon on the IVA.
+Once this is configured, you should be able to see the mic icon on the IVA.

 **Secondly**, to configure audio responses on a voice IVA on Conversation Studio, go to a node to set voice-specific bot responses.